Call us: 01326 377401

 Company Development

-David developed our PBMpro training programme for over 20 years and it is used by organisations all over the country.
-David also designed our PBS one day theory course, Positive Approaches to Challenging Behaviour, which is equally well-respected and used by a range of different organisations for both face to face and remote training.
+PBMpro is used by organisations all over the country.
+David also designed the PBS one-day theory course, Positive Approaches to Challenging Behaviour, which is equally well-respected and used by a range of different organisations for both face-to-face and remote training.
 David retired from Positive Response Training at the end of 2021 and was succeeded by new director of training, Mark Hilley.
 Mark has over twenty years experience of delivering PBMpro training and worked as lead trainer, under the direct tutelage and stewardship of David, for over 6 years.
 He also retains the everyday functions of the lead trainer role and specialises in training and developing new trainers.
 He has overseen the ongoing growth, development and delivery of PBMpro training in the UK and abroad, providing support and advice to trainers and customers new and established.

 In 2021 Positive Response Training formed a training partnership with Redstone PBS.
 They offer a range of positive behaviour support training workshops and programmes to suit both those new to positive behaviour support and those who are looking to develop skills and knowledge beyond the basics.